Wavenumber-explicit analysis for the Helmholtz $h$-BEM: error estimates and iteration counts for the Dirichlet problem: Introduction

-The equation \eqref{eq:direct} is the \emph{direct} formulation, with the unknown $v$ equal to the normal derivative on $\Gamma$ of the total field.
-The equation \eqref{eq:indirect} is the \emph{indirect} formulation, and the physical meaning of $\phi$ is less clear than it is for $v$; it turns out that $\phi$ is the difference of traces of certain exterior and interior Helmholtz boundary value problems (BVPs); see \cite[p.132]{ChGrLaSp:12}.
+For simplicity of exposition, we focus on the direct equation \eqref{eq:direct}, but the main results also hold for the indirect equation \eqref{eq:indirect} (see Remark \ref{rem:indirect} below).
+The contribution to Equation \eqref{eq:direct} from the Dirichlet boundary conditions is contained in the right-hand side $f_{k,\eta}$; our results are independent of the particular form of $f_{k,\eta}$, and so we can simplify the presentation by restricting attention to the particular exterior Dirichlet problem corresponding to scattering by a point source or plane wave, i.e.~the \emph{sound-soft scattering problem} (Definition \ref{def:SSSP} below).

-We consider the equations \eqref{eq:direct} and \eqref{eq:indirect} as equations in $\LtG$.
-Although there are several ways to solve integral equations such as these, we restrict attention to the Galerkin method, in which approximations $v_N$ and $\phi_N$ are sought in a finite dimensional approximation space $\cV_N$ (where $N$ is the dimension, i.e.~the total number of degrees of freedom).
-In this paper we consider the $h$--version of the Galerkin method, i.e.~$\cV_N$ consists of piecewise polynomials of degree $p$ for some fixed $p\geq 0$.
-In the majority of the paper $\Gamma$ is $C^2$, in which case $\cV_N$ will be the space of piecewise polynomials of degree $p$ for some fixed $p\geq 0$ on shape-regular meshes of diameter $h$, with $h$ decreasing to zero (see, e.g., \cite[Chapter 4]{SaSc:11} for specific realisations); in this case we denote $\cV_N, v_N,$ and $\phi_N$ by $\cV_h$, $v_h$, and $\phi_h$ respectively, and note that $N\sim h^{-(d-1)}$, where $d$ is the dimension.
+We consider solving the equation \eqref{eq:direct} in $\LtG$ using the Galerkin method; this method seeks an approximation $v_N$ to the solution $v$ from a finite-dimensional approximation space $\cV_N$ (where $N$ is the dimension, i.e.~the total number of degrees of freedom).
+In the majority of the paper $\partial \Omega$ is $C^2$, in which case $\cV_N$ will be the space of piecewise polynomials of degree $p$, for some fixed $p\geq 0$, on shape-regular meshes of diameter $h$, with $h$ decreasing to zero; this is the so-called \emph{$h$--version} of the Galerkin method, and we denote $\cV_N$ and $v_N$ by $\cV_h$ and $v_h$, respectively, and note that $N\sim h^{-(d-1)}$, where $d$ is the dimension.
+To find the Galerkin solution $v_h$, one must solve a linear system of dimension $N$; in practice this is usually done using Krylov-subspace iterative methods such as the generalized minimal residual method (GMRES).

 For the numerical analysis of this situation when $k$ is large, there are now, roughly speaking, two main questions: \ben \item[Q1.]
-How fast must $h$ decrease with $k$ in order to main accuracy of the Galerkin solutions as $k\tendi$? \item[Q2.]
-When one uses an iterative solver such as the generalized minimal residual method (GMRES) to solve the linear system, how quickly does the number of iterations required to achieve a prescribed accuracy grow with $k$? \een The goal of this paper is to prove rigorous results about these two questions, and then compare the results to what happens in practice.
-Q1 was previously considered in \cite{GrLoMeSp:15} and \cite{BaSa:07} (with \cite{LoMe:11} considering the analogous question for the $hp$-FEM), and Q2 was considered briefly in \cite{SpKaSm:15} -- we recap this previous work below.
+How must $h$ decrease with $k$ in order to maintain accuracy of the Galerkin solution as $k\tendi$? \item[Q2.]
+How does the number of GMRES iterations required to achieve a prescribed accuracy grow with $k$? \een The goal of this paper is to prove rigorous results about these two questions, and then compare them with the results of numerical experiments.